 - Part One is taken through Blackboard and largely objective (multiple choice, matching, ordering, etc.).

 - Part Two involves using a computer to perform a guided search for information.

 - Useful books for preparation include:

-The examination will be in the Library's Instruction Area on the first floor.
-Bring a pencil, pen, eraser, and either your student ID card or a drivers license.
+The examination is in the Library's Instruction Area on the first floor.
+Bring a pencil, pen, eraser, and either your student ID card or a driver's license.

 Students need to score 70% or better on each part of the test out.
 The test will only be given to a student once.
 If the student does not pass with 70% or better on BOTH parts, the class must be taken.